rstudio-education/glossRy/glossary.md

 :   A snapshot of a version of a Git repository.
 Multiple branches can capture
     multiple versions of the same repository.
 See also [feature branch](#feature-branch), [fork](#fork), [master branch](#master-branch).

+Breadcrumbs:
+:   A set of supplementary navigational links included in many websites, usually placed at the top of the page.
+    Breadcrumbs show the users where the current page lies in the website;
+    the term comes from a fairy tale in which children left a trail of breadcrumbs behind themselves so that they could find their way home.

 <h2 id="C">C</h2>